After living in Beantown for four years, I’m excited to share everything I know about the best things to do in Boston.

 Taza Chocolate Factory – A non-alcoholic option, the Taza Factory in Somerville makes stone-ground chocolate using traditional Mexican stone mills.
 Not only is it delicious, it’s also organic, and Taza is also a leader in direct trade chocolate.
 Tours of the factory are $8 and include ample tasting of tons of different kinds of chocolate.
 They’re offered seven days a week, but be sure to sign up online in advance.

-What’s your favorite ourhing to do in Boston?
-Did we miss anything?
-Let us know in the comments if your favorite Boston activity isn’t on the list!
+What are your favorite things to do in Boston?
+Let us know in the comments!